 The yellowjacket is one of the most menacing insects known to man.
 These brightly colored wasps possess a fiery sting and bite seemingly out of proportion to their size.

-Yellowjackets aren't 'bees', and they're definitely not friendly.
+Yellowjackets are not 'bees', and they're definitely not friendly.
 So what makes them so dangerous?

 1. They're aggressive.
 Yellowjackets are more aggressive than other stinging insects such as wasps, hornets, mud daubers or bees.